21 Fun and Interesting Facts About Puerto Rico

 facts about puerto rico food

-Ask a Puerto Rican resident what the national dish is, and they’ll tell you about arroz con gandules.
-The dish combines slow-cooked tomatoes, garlic, and onion with rice and pork.
-You can find numerous variations of the dish, with some chefs adding olives and plantain leaves to it.
+Ask a Puerto Rican resident what their national dish is, and they’ll tell you about arroz con gandules.
+This dish combines slow-cooked tomatoes, garlic, and onion with rice and pork.
+There are numerous variations of it, with some chefs adding olives and plantain leaves.

 Indeed, you can find variations for nearly all Puerto Rican dishes.
 You can eat pasteles with shellfish, raisins, or garbanzo beans.
 At kiosks, you can try codfish fritters, mozzarella sticks, and octopus salad.